ShingekiNoRex/SCPSL-Gamemode-Manager/README.md

 # SCPSL Gamemode Manager
 A framework that supports different gamemodes in one single server.

+Put sm_config_gamemode.txt in the same folder with config_gameplay.txt to modify gamemodes.

 # Command
 **gamemode** - Show the current gamemode.